Join Fellow Textile Lovers

 The Bhutanese government’s Tourism Council has just added a mandatory tax that is applied to all tourists visiting the country.
 This “tax” goes to the government for the country’s infrastructure: schools, hospitals, roads, and social services.
 Naturally we have incorporated the tax ($100 per day) into our price and as always we assure you of a delightful experience on your Behind the Scenes Adventure!
 Obviously we have no control over a government tax but it is excellent for the Bhutanese people – and will eventually help tourists with better roads and services.

-Bhutan is a small landlocked country in the eastern Himalayas, with a progressive young king and a charismatic queen who promotes traditional textiles.
 The Bhutanese have safeguarded their Buddhist culture and ancient way of life, and it’s the traditional aspects that lend great charm and interest to the country.
 We’ll spend the most time in the less-visited and more rural eastern regions where the weaving and little villages are spectacular!
 During our travels in Bhutan, we’ll visit many fabulous Buddhist temples called dzongs, and attend festivals called tshechus which the local people attend in their best handwoven, traditional clothing.
 Everyone loves the ultra-decorated buildings, the crisp air, the festival dancers, the dark green forests, and the stunning handwoven clothing.

 TRIP HIGHLIGHTS